kammitama5/kammitama5.github.io/_posts/2017-12-22-Friday-December-22nd.md

   luxury when you're on a work or student visa).
 - I won't stop my side hustles, though, and just generally working to be a better programmer.
 And, of course, I won't stop being thrifty me.
 I'm definitely not one of those females who buys a lot of clothes...or shoes.. or anything like that.
-I'd probably by a book or a new laptop before any of that stuff (or a bus ticket to some conference).
+I'd probably buy a book or a new laptop before any of that stuff (or a bus ticket to some conference).
 A great teacher and friend once told me "if you have the opportunity, always invest in yourself".
 I still believe this with every fibre of my being, and so far, so good.
 - Also, yeah...mentorship and involvement.
 My Rust group moved to a closer location, so I'm tempted to go to